 The next stage in your development as a social value practitioner

-The Professional Pathway is a multi-level professional qualification for those looking to measure and report on social value.
-It assesses their skills, knowledge and practice in impact management so they can become effective practitioners, trainers and assurance assessors for Social Value UK and its affiliates.
+The Professional Pathway is a multi-level professional qualification for those looking to understand, measure and report on social value.
+It assesses their skills, knowledge and practice in impact management so they can become effective social value practitioners.
+The Professional Pathway is also the first step in becoming a trainer or assurance assessor for Social Value International (SVI) and its affiliates.

-Please note: The Professional Pathway is an individual accreditation, not a training course, but it does operate in conjunction with Social Value and SROI Practitioner Training.
+Please note: The Professional Pathway is an individual accreditation and not a training course, but does operate in conjunction with Social Value and SROI Practitioner Training.

 Level 1 – Social Value Associate